 Dribbling the ball is the skill of freedom.
-If the player has a good dribbling skill, he can go places, do things, make plays, crush the defenses and open new opportunities: both for himself or the others.
+If the player has good dribbling skills, he can go places, do things, make plays, crush the defenses, and open new opportunities: both for himself and the others.
 And the best thing of all, they can be learned.
 In the later parts of the article, we are going to present to you some of the best dribbling drills that you can use to teach your players to handle the ball flawlessly.

 Shooting the ball was never more important.
 In today's basketball, if you can't shoot you have no place on the court.
 You can not be efficient if you can't put the ball through the rim.
 While everybody is talking about it like it is a thing of art and that some guys have the touch and some don't, I think it is a thing of pure training where two things are severely neglected:

 No matter what, they need to shoot the ball when it's time to shoot the ball because they will learn to skip open looks.
 This is what happens when the coaches worry about the success more than about the development.